yichen0104/ShapeEditor/README.md

 A basic SVG shape editor written in JavaScript and React.js.
 It supports shape drawing, border and fill color adjustment, border width adjustment.
 All of these actions are also undoable and redoable.

+## Operation
+After the installation, the application will be running at [http://localhost:3000](http://localhost:3000).
+You can choose a shape and its background & border color and border width.
+Dragging the mouse pointer in the workspace, the relevant shape will be plotted.
+In case you want to revert/redo the last step, you can click the "Redo" and "Undo" buttons in the control area.

 ## Installation

 Before running for the first time, please run `npm install`.